 With the newest technology available, gas furnaces can operate at over 94% efficiency.
 This means that by upgrading from a 65% efficient gas furnace to a 96% gas furnace, you'll drop your gas bill by 31% just by doing that alone!

 Like most gas-burning appliances, gas-fired furnaces and boilers can easily be modified to burn propane or natural gas fuel.
 A furnace will supply hot air to a forced-air heating system; a boiler supplies hot water for heating and/or washing.

 Propane contains more energy than natural gas, so producing a given amount of heat will require less propane than natural gas.
 However, propane is also more expensive than natural gas, offsetting its higher energy content.
 The choice between the two fuels often depends on what is available locally.

 Natural gas arrives in homes via underground pipes, while propane is stored in one or more tanks located outside the house that are refilled as necessary.
 Both propane and natural gas produce less pollution than fuel oil when burned, making it a more environmentally friendly option.
 Additionally, natural gas prices are expected to be more stable than oil prices.

-If you're looking to save money on your heating costs, a high-efficiency gas furnace or boiler from Triple H Contracting is the solution you need.
-We provide complete installation and replacement services for all types of heating systems in Brookhaven, Islip, Huntington, Smithtown, Huntington Station, Bay Shore, Brentwood, West Babylon, Ronkonkoma, Central Islip and the nearby areas.
+If you're looking to save money on your heating costs, a high-efficiency gas furnace or boiler from Triple H Insulation, Heating & Cooling is the solution you need.
+We provide complete installation and replacement services for all types of heating systems in Huntington, Islip, Brookhaven, and nearby NY.
 Call us today at 1-866-977-6917 or contact us online to get started with a free estimate!